DrewDahlman/dockerize-all-the-things/dependencies/readme.md

 dependencies_builder_1 exited with code 0
 ```

 Notice that now you have a `node_modules` in your directory, but there is nothing in there.
-This is created as a reference for our app but all modules are install on the container.
+This is created as a reference for our app but all modules are installed on the container.

 Check out `index.js`